6 Tips to Starting your First Chapter

 And I don’t necessarily mean plot-wise.
 These details you include in chapter one, scene one, will set our basis for the rest of the book.
 Don’t start with a bar fight just for the heck of it—it shouldn’t be an arbitrary choice.
 If you choose a bar fight, have a reason for it.

-Here’s an example: We’re in a bar because our MC George is getting drunk after work, as usual (imagine a guy pouting over his whiskey).
+Here’s an example: We’re in a bar because our Main Character George is getting drunk after work, as usual (imagine a guy pouting over his whiskey).
 Why is he drinking?
 Because he’s a cashier at a grocery store.
 And when someone bumps the stool where he’s sitting, Drunk George gets upset and attacks the guy.

 What we learned: George hates his job and he doesn’t deal with his problems in a healthy way, which can lead to trouble.
 Depending on the way the bar fight goes, we might also learn if George is a Kung-Fu master or a wimp.
 We didn’t have to spell anything out.
 We learn what the problem is, a potential start to his character arc, and potentially one of his skills.